 Even a small change in your appearance can affect your confidence and your body image, which is how you see yourself.
-Accept that is will take time to get used to these changes.
-It can help to get some support:
+Accept that it will take time to get used to these changes.
+But in the meantime, don't be afraid to ask for help.

-- Don't be afraid to ask for help from the medical team or support services if you're finding it hard to cope. - Tell your partner, family and friends how you're feeling and talk through any particular worries or difficult feelings you have.
+- Tell your healthcare team or support services if you're finding it hard to cope. - Tell your partner, family and friends how you're feeling and talk through any particular worries or difficult feelings you have.
 For example, if you're worried about going out and about.
-Our booklet Who Can Ever Understand: Talking about Your Cancer has advice if you find it hard to share your feelings.

-- It may help to talk to someone who has been through a similar surgery.
+Our booklet Understanding the emotional effects of cancer has advice if you find it hard to share your feelings. - It may help to talk to someone who has been through similar surgery.
 Ask your specialist nurse or speech and language therapist about this.
-You can also call our Cancer Nurseline or visit a Daffodil Centre for information on support groups and our Survivor Support programme. - Talking to a counsellor may help you to work through your feelings about what has happened.
-Free counselling is available at our affiliated cancer support centres.
-See page 106 for more. - If you're meeting new people, it might help to explain that you have had treatment for cancer.
+You can also call our Support Line or visit a Daffodil Centre for information on support groups and our Survivor Support programme. - Talking to a counsellor may help you to work through your feelings about what has happened.
+Free counselling is available through many cancer support centres.
+See page 138 for more. - If you're meeting new people, it might help to explain that you have had treatment for cancer.
 There are also practical things you can do to feel better, such as using camouflage make up or dressing to make the most of your appearance.
-There are special programmes and classes to help with this, such as Look Good Feel Better and programmes run by cancer support centres.
+There are special workshops and classes to help with this, such as Look Good Feel Better and programmes run by cancer support centres.